bymayo/craft-commerce-widgets/README.md

 - **Top Customers** - See who's your top customers, based on # revenue or # orders.
 - **Total Revenue & Orders** - Overview of day, week, month, year and all time revenue and order totals.
 - **Recent Products** - See what products were recently added to your store.
+- **Subscription Plans** - See all your subscription plans and order these by date, # active subscriptions amongst others.

 ## Roadmap